menu

 Real Estate Prices & Overview

-The average rental price in Melrose Park Village Center is currently $2,058, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 43.8% of Illinois neighborhoods.
+The average rental price in Melrose Park Village Center is currently $2,208, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 61.7% of the neighborhoods in Illinois.

 Melrose Park Village Center is a densely urban neighborhood (based on population density) located in Melrose Park, Illinois.